Fauré Le Page: Gilles Michel Louis Moutier-Le Page (Bayeux 1810 – Montfermeil 1887)

-Arquebusier et fourbisseur in Paris (1842–1865).
-Gilles Michel Louis Moutier marries Louis Didier Fauré's daughter.
-He takes Henri Le Page’s succession in 1842 and signs Le Page-Moutier.
+Arquebusier and fourbisseur in Paris (1842–1865).
+Gilles Michel Louis Moutier married Louis Didier Fauré's daughter.
+He succeeded Henri Le Page's in 1842 and used Le Page-Moutier as his signature.

-Silver medal at the Paris Expos of 1844 and 1849 and 1st Class medal at the 1855 Expo.
-He takes part in the London Expos in 1851 where he receives another medal– and in 1862.
+He earned the Silver medal at the Paris Expositions of 1844 and 1849 and 1st Class medal at the 1855 Expo.
+He took part in the London Expositions in 1851 where he received another medal– and in 1862.
 In 1865, he was joined in the business by Henri Le Page's nephew, Emile Henry Fauré.

 Emile Henry Fauré Le Page (Paris 1840 – Paris 1929)

-Arquebusier et fourbisseur in Paris (1865–1913), Warranted supplier to the Russian Imperial Court.
+Arquebusier and fourbisseur in Paris (1865–1913), Warranted supplier to the Russian Imperial Court.

-Emile was Henri Le Page's nephew, and Louis Didier Fauré and d’Eléonore Méliade’s son.
-He became partner with Gilles Louis Michel Moutier in 1865 and becomes sole owner in 1868.
+Emile was Henri Le Page's nephew, and Louis Didier Fauré and d'Eléonore Méliade's son.
+He became partners with Gilles Louis Michel Moutier in 1865 and became the sole owner in 1868.